harbarex/streamworks-search-engine/README.md

 # StreamWorks: A fully distributed Search Engine

-This project was developed as the final project for the Spring 2022 cohort of CIS-555 at the University of Pennsylvania.
+This project was developed as the final project for the Spring 2022 cohort of CIS-555 at the University of Pennsylvania, in collaboration with [Chun-Fu Yeh](https://github.com/YehCF), Duy Duc Doan and Daniel Stekol.

-## Project members:
+## Features
-- Duy Duc Doan (ducdoan)
-- Chun-Fu Yeh (cfyeh)
-- Daniel Stekol (dstekol)
-- Ankit Billa (ankitb)

-## Description of all features implemented

 ### Crawler
 Implemented by Daniel Stekol